isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 **Application (4 May 2023, 11am to 31 May 2023, 3pm)**

-Application open for all Primary Six Students, Returning Singaporeans, Permanent Residents and Foreign Students.
+Application opens for all Primary Six Students, Returning Singaporeans, Permanent Residents and Foreign Students.

 All applicants will apply for DSA-Sec through a centralised DSA-Sec Portal.
 Schools are to note the following regarding application through the centralised DSA-Sec Portal: